GovTechSG/techpass-user-docs/docs/support/overview.md

 ## Signing in issues
 For issues related to signing into SG TechStack applications using your TechPass account, refer to [Problems with Onboarding and Signing In](support/signinissues).

-!>
-You cannot access TechPass and the integrated services from SE GSIB devices.
-Please request for a non-SE GSIB or a GMD device if you need to use TechPass and the integrated services.

 ## Need more help?
 Submit a [service request](https://go.gov.sg/techpass-sr).
 We will get back to you within three business days.